-In the special exhibit, please check the signage to see whether photography restrictions are in place. (sometimes a traveling exhibit has specific contractual arrangements.)
+In the special exhibit, please check the signage to see whether photography restrictions are in place.

 From main entrance, turn left and go past the mini-auction area.
 The scooter rental desk is in the passageway to the North Hall.

 Ladies: 4 on north wall—2 near miniature auction area, and 2 near entrance to food court.

 Mens/Ladies: two on East wall -- both behind vendor wall (Northeast corner)near lecture area and also in opposite (Southeast) corner.

 Mens/Ladies also on far wall behind Food Court.